ddurkee96/Unix-Notes/README.md

 # Unix-Notes

-This is a compilations of notes that I took while taking an online Unix Workbench (by John Hopkins University course) on Coursera.
+This is a compilations of notes that I took while taking an online Unix Workbench (by John Hopkins University course) on Coursera, and is a work in progress.
 I've done my best to avoid putting any quiz/exercise answers in my notes since my notes are public.

 I've categorized the notes by different topics, similar to the different chapters in the course.